pandorabots-admin/docs/pages/building-bots-tutorial.md

 #### Log In

 The Pandorabots platform supports OAuth \(single sign-on\) via Google, Facebook, Twitter, Yahoo, and Github.
 You may also create an account using an email address and password.
 Upon initial log in, you will be assigned a username \(taking the form of "unXXXXXXXX"\) and prompted to create your first bot.
 Bot names must be 3-64 characters in length and lowercase alphanumeric.
-Together, your username and botname form a unique identifier for your bot, also known as your "botid."
+Together, your username and botname form a unique identifier for your bot.

 #### Bot Creation

-To create a new bot, use the "+" button next to **My Bots** on the left navigation panel.
+To create a new bot, use the "+" button next to **My Bots** on the navigation panel.
 Note that AIML can be written in almost any natural language, and you can select the language for your bot from a drop-down upon creation. \(For Asian and other languages that require segmentation, Pandorabots offers a machine learning-based segmenter as a service; email us to learn more\).

-Content Libraries \(opensource AIML files\) may be available depending on the language selected.
+Content Libraries \(open source AIML files\) may be available depending on the language selected.
 For example, adding the "Small Talk" Library \(also previously known as "Rosie"\) to your bot will enable basic chitchat right out of the gate.
 Adding Content Libraries can save you the hassle of reinventing the wheel by writing AIML categories to handle common things people say in conversation.
+This base bot files can be updated as needed for your own custom bot responses.
 However, you can always select "Blank Bot" if you prefer to build from scratch.

 If you have written a library and would like to open source it and see it featured for other developers, contact us!

 #### Bot Statistics

-Clicking on **My Bots** on the left navigation panel will display some key global statistics for all of your bots for the past 30 days.
+Clicking on **My Bots** on the navigation panel will display some key global statistics for your production bots for the past 30 days.
 These include total _Interactions_, _Clients_, _Sessions_, and the average number of _Interactions/Session_.
 In the broader ecosystem, "Interactions/Session" is also sometimes known as _Turns per Conversation _\("_TPC_"\), and is a stat botmasters measure and reference to highlight client engagement with their chatbot.

 Clicking on the name of each individual bot will display the same individual statistics for that specific bot.